sazan10/eproxy/README.md

 ## Configuration

 The configuration can be found in ``src/main/resources/application.properties``.
-Most should be self-explanatory.
-The values have been tweaked for Google App Engine.

 ## History

 The idea is based on [mirrorr](https://github.com/bslatkin/mirrorrr).
 Some of the code came from [media.io](http://media.io), a project called Delivrr (sadly gone) and [EAIO](http://eaio.com).

-## mirrorr disadvantages

-I have nothing against mirrorr but there are some problems with it:

-* HTML rewriting is based on regular expressions.
-* Only GET requests are supported.
-* It (probably) doesn't support HTTPS.
-* It only runs on Google App Engine, using Memcache as the cache.

 ``*`` Planned